MiyakoMeow/async-sevenz-rs/README.md

 ## WASM support

+- [ ] WASM support is unable for now, please write issue or pull request if you have idea to fix the build problems.

+### Original

 WASM is supported, but you can't use the default features.
 We provide a "default_wasm" feature that contains all default features with the needed changes to support WASM: